RoadieHQ/marketing-site/content/docs/details/scaffolder/index.md

 The spec field contains `owner` and `type`.
 Owner refers to the Backstage group or user that owns the Scaffolder task e.g. `default/engineering`.
 Type refers to the type of template.
 It can be set to anything and appears on the scaffolder template card in the "Create Component" page.

 # Parameters
-The parameters is a list of parameter pages that can be prompted from the user when they run a template.
+The parameters property is a list of parameter pages that can be prompted from the user when they run a template.
 Each array element contains the configuration for a single page of items to be filled by the user running the template.
 The parameter pages must contain `title`, `required` and `properties`.

 ```yaml
   ...